 GFCI Outlets: Everything You Need To Know

-When we plug our electronics into a plug in the wall, we rarely think about what it takes to have readily available electricity wherever we want it.
-To funnel electricity throughout your home in a safe and flexible way, there must be control on the current of electricity.
+When we plug our electronics into the wall, we rarely think about what it takes to have electricity wherever we want.
+To funnel electricity throughout your home in a safe way, there must be control over the current of electricity.
 Untethered electricity can cause shocks, start fires and even cause death if severe enough.
 That’s why safety measures like GFCI outlets should be taken seriously.